-In April 2018, we announced that investment institutions led by CICC Capital Management Company Limited ("CICC Capital"), a wholly-owned subsidiary of China International Capital Corporation Limited ("CICC"), would make a strategic investment in our subsidiary, Meizhong Jiahe.
-The total investment will be RMB1.5 billion (US\$230.5 million) to RMB1.8 billion (US\$276.7 million).
-After completion of the investment, the total shares held by these institutions led by CICC Capital will account for 37.5% to 41.9% of the equity interests of Meizhong Jiahe.
-We expect the transaction will be completed by May 2018.
+In March 2018 and July 2018, we, the investment institutions led by CICC Capital Management Company Limited ("CICC Capital"), a wholly-owned subsidiary of China International Capital Corporation Limited ("CICC"), and other investors entered into agreements pursuant to which the parties jointly made a strategic investment in our subsidiary, Meizhong Jiahe.
+The total investment was RMB1.5 billion (US\$218.2 million).
+After completion of the investment, those investment institutions led by CICC Capital and the other minority investors held a total of 40% of the equity interests in Meizhong Jiahe was diluted to 60%.
+As of December 31, 2018, our effective equity interests in Meizhong Jiahe was 60%.